tyroguru/BPFTrace-hol/usdt.md

 (*NOTE:* The number of arguments can also be discovered using `readelf -n` but the information isn't pretty printed as nicely.
 Give it a go!)

 The output from `tplist.py` given above raises an important point about USDT probes: a single probe can be located at multiple places in a code base.
-For example, if some code has multiple locations where a transaction can be inititiated we may want to define a single probe for this operation, `txn-start` for example, and we would need to place this probe at each of these call sites.
-When we subsequently enable the `txn-start` probe the bpf subsystem would ensure that all locations where this probe is defined are instrumented.
+For example, if some code has multiple locations where a transaction can be inititiated we may want to define a single probe for this operation, `transaction-start` for example, and we would need to place this probe at each of these call sites.
+When we subsequently enable the `transaction-start` probe the bpf subsystem would ensure that all locations where this probe is defined are instrumented.

 In the tplist.py example above we can see that the `libpthread:lll_futex_wake` probe has been inserted at 12 different locations!
 We can use our good friend gdb to tell us exactly where: